The basic idea of a deposit is to deposit something valuable and get it back later.

 The current deposit system in Norway has only two variants.
 If the bottle or can is not larger than 0.5 liters, a deposit on 1.00 NOK is used.
 As soon as the bottle or can is larger, there is a deposit of NOK 2.50.
 Source: visitskandinavien.de

-Denmark’s deposit system
+Denmark’s deposit return scheme

 Denmark has had a deposit system in place for several decades, but until 2000 it only applied to returnable packaging.
 In the 20th century, the Danish government strongly resisted one-way packaging and aluminum cans.
 However, since this was against EU law, one-way packaging was also used from 2000 onwards and aluminium cans have been permitted since 2002.
 From this time on, the deposit system for one-way packaging was also introduced.
 The Danish Ministry of the Environment founded Dansk Retursystem A/S for this purpose.
 This company still takes care of the deposit system in Denmark.